AntonioBerna/ffust/README.md

 ## Mini docs

-After the insyallation, you can run the program with the following command:
+After the installation, you can run the program with the following command:

 ```
 ffust --help